 - Book with a sustainable travel company.
 Seeking out a company that specializes in sustainable travel is the best way to ensure your tourism dollars go to support and protection of Hawaii’s indigenous resources.
 Cohica Travel builds customized trips for customers that draw upon their close network of local guides, boutique hotels and one-of-a-kind experiences that allow visitors to meaningfully connect with the land and the culture.
 If you prefer to do your own trip planning, Sustainable Tourism Hawaii offers a Travel Planner Engine with a wealth of sustainable hospitality and experience options.

 - Eat at restaurants certified as Ocean Friendly by the Surfrider Foundation.
 Their list of eateries runs the gamut from casual to formal, but all follow established practices for keeping the Pacific free of plastic waste.
-No matter where you eat, make a point of ordering local, whether that be a burger with beef raised on Maui, or Kona beans in your morning latte.
+No matter where you eat, make a point of ordering food made with locally grown ingredients, whether that be a burger with beef raised on Maui, or Kona beans in your morning latte.
 If you’re not sure, just ask a server which items on its menu are grown or raised on the island.
 And if you’re renting an Airbnb or guest house, shop for groceries at a farmers’ market to support local agriculture and get the most amazing flavors the island has to offer.

 - Looking for a guided tour?
-Choose a local tour company that will not only know the best secret spots but will also ensure that your activities don’t negatively impact the environment.
+Choose a local tour company that will not only know the best secret spots, but will also ensure that your activities don’t negatively impact the environment.
 Sustainable Tourism Hawaii offers a comprehensive list of tour operators and outfitters that follow best practices for protecting the islands’ waterways, land, and air.
 Two that come highly recommended are Trilogy, a family-owned sailing/snorkeling company that organizes regular reef clean-ups and supports local NGOs, and Hawaiian Paddle Sports, which has received awards for their many environmental efforts and community initiatives.

 - Be a voluntourist!
 Whether you join a workday at a local farm, participate in an organized beach cleanup, or just pick up trash when you see it, contributing your time and effort offers one of the most authentic experiences of Hawaiian culture that you can find anywhere.